 It was a quick indoctrination into the dangers of the city streets, and Wyclef describes the culture of hip hop as the way he survived.

-Watch part two of this episode of One on One on YouTube
+Watch part one of this episode of One on One on YouTube

 Join our debates on the Your Views page